 Date: August 7 - August 14, 2016

 Permit Info: All campgrounds, except for Og Lake and Lake Magog, can be booked through Parks Canada.
-These booking can be made by calling 1-877-RESERVE (737-3783).
-Lake Og and Magog are first come first serve.
+Lake Og and Magog are can be booked through BC parks

 Start: Vista Lake Trailhead